 An important take-home message of this model is how it informs the choices of specific interventions that a therapist utilizes.
 A client who is early in the safety and stability phase would likely do very poorly with exposure therapies.
 Conversely, clients who have not experienced complex trauma are unlikely to find treatments zeroing in on emotion regulation and self-soothing to be germane to their needs.
 Clients in the existential crisis over life narrative may need more interpersonally-focused treatments.
 As Norcross (2002) has noted, therapies and interventions must be tailored to where a client currently locates in stages of change.
 A trauma-informed therapist integrates that overarching model of change into this superordinate paradigm for trauma treatment in determining what direction to take in treatment.

 The ESR literature indicates that many of the interpersonal factors that are potentially problematic in work with trauma survivors can meaningfully affect the outcome of treatment.
-Factors of the therapeutic relationship such as empathy, collaboration, genuineness, positive regard and respect, and the nature and quality of the therapeutic alliance all have demonstrated effects, which are estimated to account for 10% of the outcome variance of any approach to psychotherapy (Norcross & Lambert, 2005).
+Factors of the therapeutic relationship such as empathy, collaboration, genuineness, positive regard and respect, and the nature and quality of the therapeutic alliance all have demonstrated effects, which are estimated to account for as much as 48% of the outcome variance of any approach to psychotherapy (Norcross & Lambert, 2005), while the specific intervention used accounts for only 8% of the outcome variance (Norcross, 2002).
 As noted by Najavits and Strupp in their study of psychotherapy process variables contributing to good and bad therapy outcomes, “…basic capacities of human relating – warmth, affirmation, and a minimum of attack and blame – may be at the center of effective psychotherapy intervention.”
 (1994, p.
 121)